rethinkphp/typedphp/README.md

 TypedPHP
 ========

-A type system for PHP and json.
+A type system for PHP to describe RESTFul APIs in a declarative form.